rhylanbolt/developerdocs/README.md

 }
 </code></pre>
 <h2>Sending Inventory Data</h2>
-<p>Exchange inventory data with Opti-X through the Gaming Inventory API.</p>
+<p>Exchange inventory data with Personalize through the Gaming Inventory API.</p>
 <blockquote>
 <p><strong>Smart Content Requirement</strong></p>
 <p>If you plan to use Smart Content, include a full, absolute (HTTPS) <code>image_url</code> for each game in your Gaming Inventory.
 Without <code>image_url</code>, Smart Content placements cannot render the game&#39;s image and may show blank or fallback content.</p>